CopyPaste-PasteCopy/Portfolio/README.md

 # Portfolio
-Personal portfolio website built with HTML and CSS to showcase skills, resume, and projects.
+Personal portfolio website built with HTML to showcase skills, resume, and projects.